larrycai/err-jenkins/README.md

+Note: This is a python3 compatible fork of https://github.com/benvd/err-jenkins

 # err-jenkins - Jenkins plugin for Err

 Err-jenkins is a plugin for [err](https://github.com/gbin/err) that allows you to interact with [Jenkins](http://jenkins-ci.org), a continuous integration tool.